aniruddhasm/nodemongodb/README.md

 # API Endpoints

-/ : lists the notes in the collection called "notes" in the database named "easy-notes" inside your cluster ; the URI of which we have to supply in the database.config file
+GET / : lists the notes in the collection called "notes" in the database named "easy-notes" inside your cluster ; the URI of which we have to supply in the database.config file

-/add : expects a data object in the request payload of the http request
+POST /add : expects a data object in the request payload of the http request

 GET /update/:id : expects an ID of the note as a param ; which can be fetched from your Mongo Atlas Collection "notes"
     - Eg: 6526f8b76d1b4be393cb0e7c